-Background
+1. Background

 This policy is part of Peterborough Diocese Education Trust's (the Trust) commitment to keeping children safe.
-Since the 'Education and Inspections Act 2006', schools/academies have a duty to promote community cohesion.
+Since the 'Education and Inspections Act 2006', schools / academies have a duty to promote community cohesion.
 Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.

-Trusts and the academies within them have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-In March 2015, new statutory duties were placed on schools/academies as part of the Counter Terrorism and Security Act (2015) which means schools/academies must work to prevent children being drawn into extremism.
-The Counter Terrorism and Security Act was revised in June 2018 but requirements for schools/academies remain the same.
+Trusts and the academies within them have an important part to play in both educating pupils about extremism and recognising when they start to become radicalised.
+In March 2015, statutory duties were placed on schools / academies as part of the Counter Terrorism and Security Act (2015) which means schools / academies must work to prevent children being drawn into extremism.